 Each August between 10 and 20 Geneseo alumni start medical school.
 Most graduated only three months earlier but some graduated one to several years earlier.
 Most are attending New York medical colleges, especially those in Buffalo and Syracuse, but some are in medical schools across the United States, both allopathic and osteopathic.
 This website is intended to help Geneseo students get into medical school by outlining the procedures and requirements involved.

-If you are at Geneseo and interested in pursuing medical school regardless of your major, please be sure to do the following four items:
+If you are at SUNY Geneseo and interested in pursuing medical or professional school regardless of your major, please be sure to do the following:

-If you are a student considering coming to SUNY Geneseo, be sure to look at the information under 'Prospective Students' on your left and on the Biology web page 'Prospective Students.'
+If you are a student considering coming to SUNY Geneseo to pursue Premed/Prehealth, be sure to go to read: 'Prospective Students' on this Premed/Prehealth website and on the Biology web page 'Prospective Students.'

 May I be assigned or change my Premed advisor?
 Well, sort of!
 You are more than welcome to visit (and get advice from) anyone on the committee at any time, but you are not actually assigned a Premed advisor.
 You are not actually changing your advisor, but you are getting advice from additional people.
 You also may want to seek advice from people outside the committee: other faculty, physicians that you know, students in medical school.
 There is much help available online.